Hauer-Heinrich/hh_ckeditor_custom/README.md

 This extension allows the custom configuration of the ck_editor.
 It specifies required files and directories in the fileadmin folder.
 There you can modify them.

+Or use it to build your own ext. ;)

+Now you can change the path of the yaml file:
+Go to the extension manager search for the extension "hh_ckeditor_custom" and click on the "gear-wheel" of the extension.

 ## Installation

 The extension needs to be installed as any other extension of TYPO3 CMS: